Civil disobedience: History

 Egypt saw a massive implementation on a nation-wide movement starting 1914 and peaking in 1919 as the Egyptian Revolution of 1919.
-This was then adopted by other native peoples who objected to British occupation from 1920 and on.
-This was not used with native laws that were more oppressive than the British occupation, leading to problems for these countries today.
+This was then adopted by other peoples who campaigned against European colonial rule from 1920 onwards.
 Zaghloul Pasha, considered the mastermind behind this massive civil disobedience, was a native middle-class, Azhar graduate, political activist, judge, parliamentary and ex-cabinet minister whose leadership brought Christian and Muslim communities together as well as women into the massive protests.
 Along with his companions of Wafd Party, who have achieved an independence of Egypt and a first constitution in 1923.

 Civil disobedience is one of the many ways people have revolted against what they deem to be unfair laws.
 It has been used in many nonviolent resistance movements in India (Mahatma Gandhi's campaigns for independence from the British Empire), in Czechoslovakia's Velvet Revolution, in early stages of the Bangladeshi independence movement against Pakistani colonialism and in East Germany to oust their Stalinist government.
 In South Africa during the leftist campaign against the far-right Apartheid regime, in the American civil rights movement against Jim Crow laws, in the Singing Revolution to bring independence to the Baltic countries from the Soviet Union, and more recently with the 2003 Rose Revolution in Georgia, the 2004 Orange Revolution and the 2013–2014 Euromaidan revolution in Ukraine, the 2016–2017 Candlelight Revolution in South Korea, and the 2020–2021 Belarusian protests, among many other various movements worldwide.